SUNDAY the NINTH -

 Construction workers... with gas masks...

-In his corner suite at the Ivona, a rangy, pockmarked man pricked his ears up at the knock, and voice of Tom Beedle.
-He glanced from the door to the hotel table on which were a Sig Sauer in its shoulder holster, radio and several cell phones, dry-swallowed and instinctively checked the window.
+In his corner suite at the Ivona, a rangy, pockmarked man pricked his ears up at the knock and voice of Tom Beedle.
+He glanced from the door to the hotel table, on which reposed a Sig Sauer in its shoulder holster, radio and several cell phones, shook pills out of a pillbox, dry-swallowed and instinctively checked the window.
 No fire escape.

 "Geiger?
 This is Tom.
 Tom!
 The operation's busted.
 There are law enforcement gentlemen with me and the exits are covered.
 Time to cut our losses."

-Geiger sighed, dry swallowed and looked out the window as he dialed one of the cell phones, then down at the carpet.
+Geiger sighed, dry swallowed another handful of pills and looked out the window as he punched out two buttons of a pre-programmed number on one of the burner phones, then down at the carpet.
 He muttered a few short words, most of them of a legal or obscene nature, killed the connection as the knocking intensified and picked up the holster, deliberating; then placing it on the bed before walking towards the door.

 "I'm not armed.
 I'm opening the door...
 I've already contacted my supervisor and my attorneys.
 Please don't do anything stupid!" he added in a wide, flat voice that might have come from anyplace east of Denver, west of Tulsa.